James A. Beaty Jr.: Continued controversy over the Fourth Circuit's North Carolina seat

-The Fourth Circuit seat to which Beaty was nominated remained vacant until August 10, 2010 following the confirmation of James A. Wynn Jr. On August 5, 1999, President Bill Clinton nominated Wynn, an African American judge on the North Carolina Court of Appeals, to replace Beaty as his nominee for the open North Carolina seat on the United States Court of Appeals for the Fourth Circuit.
+The Fourth Circuit seat to which Beaty was nominated remained vacant until August 10, 2010, following the confirmation of James Andrew Wynn On August 5, 1999, President Bill Clinton nominated Wynn, an African American judge on the North Carolina Court of Appeals, to replace Beaty as his nominee for the open North Carolina seat on the United States Court of Appeals for the Fourth Circuit.
 Wynn's nomination also never received a hearing from the Senate Judiciary Committee or received a full vote from the Senate due to the resistance of Jesse Helms, who used his previous claim that the court did not need any more judges as his justification.

 Clinton renominated Wynn to the Fourth Circuit on January 3, 2001, but his nomination was returned by President Bush on March 20, 2001, along with 61 other executive and judicial nominations that Clinton had made.

 Twice, President George W. Bush tried to fill the North Carolina seat.
 Terrence Boyle was nominated by Bush on May 9, 2001, but his nomination was never brought to a vote on the floor of the Senate.
-His five-year nomination was the longest-pending of the Bush Administration.
+His five-year nomination was the longest-pending of the Bush administration.
 Boyle had been originally nominated to the Fourth Circuit in 1991 by Bush's father, President George H. W. Bush.

 Boyle's nomination was adamantly opposed by Democrats from the beginning.
 Former North Carolina Democrat and vice presidential candidate John Edwards claimed Boyle was an opponent of civil rights and disabilities legislation.
 Boyle's supporters viewed Boyle as the victim of political payback and obstruction because of his ties to former North Carolina Republican Senator Jesse Helms, who derailed several judicial nominations by President Bill Clinton (Boyle was a staffer for Helms in 1973), and the perceived determination of liberal politicians not to let conservatives serve at the highest levels of the federal judiciary.

 On January 9, 2007, the White House announced that it would not be re-nominating Boyle to the Court of Appeals.
 Boyle has clearly stated he did not withdraw his nomination.

 On July 17, 2007, Bush nominated Robert J. Conrad Jr. for the seat on the United States Court of Appeals for the Fourth Circuit to take the place of the retired James Dickson Phillips Jr. Despite Republican complaints, he was not given a hearing or vote by the Senate Judiciary Committee headed by Democratic chairman, Senator Patrick Leahy.

 On November 4, 2009, President Barack Obama renominated Wynn for the seat on the Fourth Circuit to which he had previously been nominated.
-His nomination was confirmed by the full Senate on August 5, 2010 by unanimous consent.
+His nomination was confirmed by the full Senate on August 5, 2010, by unanimous consent.